willglynn/ford-wifi-is-broken.com/index.md

 This software image offers confirmation of this theory.
 SYNC 3 uses a QNX build of [the usual `wpa_supplicant`](https://w1.fi/wpa_supplicant/) for its 802.11 authentication exchanges. `wpa_supplicant` can support 802.11r, but it must be compiled with `CONFIG_IEEE80211R` and it must be configured as `key_mgmt=PSK FT-PSK`.
 The default is `key_mgmt=PSK`.

+`/usr/sbin/wpa_supplicant_ti18xx` can be found inside `/ifs/second-ifs`, and it looks like it *was* compiled with 802.11r support.
+The [key management configuration parser](https://w1.fi/cgit/hostap/tree/wpa_supplicant/config.c?h=hostap_2_4#n635) checks for `FT-PSK` and `FT-EAP` only if it actually supports 802.11r, and that's [what's in this build](/assets/images/wpa_supplicant_strings.png).
+So: if the WPA supplicant supports 802.11r, why doesn't it work?

 `/apps/NET_WifiConnectionMgr` is a Ford tool which, among other things, creates the configuration file for `wpa_supplicant`.
 It writes a `network={` block, and it can specify values for:

 * `ssid`,